Octavius Frothingham: Later life

 To the later period of his life belongs his best literary work.
 While he was in New York, he was for a time art critic of the Tribune.
 Always himself on the unpopular side and an able but thoroughly fair critic of the majority, he habitually underestimated his own worth; he was not only an anti-slavery leader when abolition was not popular even in New England, and a radical and rationalist when it was impossible for him to stay conveniently in the Unitarian Church, but he was the first president of the Free Religious Association (1867) and an early and ardent disciple of Darwin and Spencer.

+Frothingham wrote the first biography of philanthropist and abolitionist Gerrit Smith.
+While he said Smith had advance notice of Brown's planned raid, Smith's daughter, Elizabeth Smith Miller, ordered the books recalled and pages removed.
+A second edition was prepared under her supervision with the offending material altered.

 Though always faithful to his radical views, in later years, his judgement grew more generous and catholic.
 He was a greater orator than a writer, and his sermons in New York were delivered to large audiences, averaging one thousand at the Masonic Temple, and were printed each week; in eloquence and in the charm of his spoken word he was probably surpassed in his day by none save George William Curtis.
 Personally he seemed cold and distant, partly because of his impressive appearance, and partly because of his own modesty, which made him backward in seeking friendships.

 He died at his home in Boston on November 27, 1895.
 He was cremated, and his ashes were buried at Mount Auburn Cemetery.